UNINETTSigma2/documentation/jobs/job_scripts/saga_job_scripts.md

 any software-related issues, we are happy to help you at support@nris.no.
 As an alternative, you can use the [EESSI](https://www.eessi.io/docs/) module.
 The software available with EESSI have been built to support the cpus on the hugemem nodes.
-To activate the modules, do `module load EESSI/2023.06` before you load modules.
+To activate the module, do `module load EESSI/2023.06` before you load modules.